Special Education and Rehabilitation Application Instructions

 - Mild/Moderate and Severe emphasis need two of the following 3 math classes completed with a C or higher.
 The third class needs to be completed spring semester.
 The three classes are Math 1050 or 1051, Math 2010 and Math 2020.

 - Birth to 5 majors need only one math class – either Math 1050 or STAT 1040 completed with a C or higher.

 - Write a one-page letter to the Admissions Committee: Why I want to be a special education teacher and why I think I will be a good special education teacher

 - Ethics exam results - take the exam at utah.gov/teachers.
 Keep a copy of your results (the email).
 You will need your cactus ID number to do the ethics review.
 This is on your background check email from the state so you need to complete the background check before you will be able to complete the ethics review.

 - Take the Praxis ELED Content Test (5001).
 Results must be back by October 10 so take the test at least by September 7.

 Apply online at by October 10.
 You will hear back if you are admitted by Nov 1.
 Admitted students will take Professional Education courses during spring semester.

 - Copy of current transcript, including any classes currently in progress (It can be unofficial)

 - Optional: Documentation of your experience with individuals with disabilities, this could include a transcript, letter from employer/supervisor, pay stub, thank you letter, etc. No documentation is needed for those who have a family member with a disability.

-When you apply online, please first go the dashboard and make sure all your demographic information is correct.
+When you apply online, please make sure all your demographic information is correct.
 The admissions committee will use this information to communicate with your regarding your application.